PerArneng/strangemachines/README.md

 Strange Machines is a Java library for working with state machines.
 State machines can be useful when working with asynchronous events, parsing or games.
-The purpose of the state machine in this library is the define rules of which states and transitions that are valid and then make sure that a program that uses the state machine follows theese rules.
+The purpose of the state machine in this library is to enable a definition which states and transitions are valid and then make sure that a program that uses the state machine follows these rules.

 The state machine implementation in this library is based on Java Enums that represents